projectNEWM/newm-batcher-v1/README.md

 collat_utxo: ""
 ```

 Replace the `batcher_address` with the value from the `batcher.addr` file and `collat_address` with the value from the `collat.addr`.
 The profit address can be another derived address from the CIP03 wallet or any address you choose.
 The `collat_utxo` has the form `id#idx,` which should hold at least 5 ADA.
 It will be used as collateral in every smart contract transaction.
+The profit address is whatever address you wish to recieve batcher profit.

 **The current version of the batcher is designed to run on pre-production or mainnet only.**